MrIvanPlays/AnnotationConfig/README.md

 # Same for maps, but a map can only be Map<String, Object>
 # otherwise you will need another object
 foo-map:
+  foo: 1
   bar: "This is a section value"
-  foo: 1
   baz: 3

+# This doesn't have a serializer registered
+# so it gets serialized by the default serializer
+default-serializer-example:
+  foo: "bar"
+  bar: 1
+  baz: 5.6

 ```